openrport/openrport/docs/no11-multi-tenancy.md

 # Multi tenancy
-Multi tenancy can be achived by running multiple isolated instances of the RPort server on a single host.
+Multi tenancy can be achieved by running multiple isolated instances of the RPort server on a single host.
-By invoking `rportd` multiple time with different configurtion files, you get completely isolated server instances.
+By invoking `rportd` multiple time with different configuration files, you get completely isolated server instances.

 ## Run it with systemd
 Below you find an example of systemd service file, that manages multiple instances.